astronomer/astro-docs/ac/next/04_deploy-dags.md

 Whether you're running Airflow on virtual machines or in Docker, every node in your Airflow cluster needs a copy of your DAG files.
 In addition, these DAG files all need to appear in the same directory.
 This guide will cover two popular methods for deploying DAGs across your machines:

-- Using a cron job to regularly pull DAGs into your local directories from a central Git repository.
+- Deploy Airflow on Virtual Machines by using a cron job that pulls DAGs into your local directories from a central Git repository.
-- Adding DAGs directly to a Docker image and rebuilding the image whenever DAGs are updated.
-To implement this method, Kubernetes is required.
+- Deploy Airflow on Containers by building DAGs into a Docker image and rebuilding the image whenever DAGs are updated.
+To implement this method, Kubernetes and Helm are required.

 ## Deploy DAGs to Multiple Machines via Cron Job

-If you installed Airflow on a virtual machine, you can use a simple cron job, as well as open source file detection tools like `incron`, to pull new DAGs onto your Airflow machines on a regular basis and restart Airflow when necessary.
+If you installed Airflow on a virtual machine, you can use a simple cron job, as well as open source file detection tools like `incron`, to regularly pull new DAGs onto your Airflow machines and restart Airflow when those DAG files are updated.
 This setup assumes that you:

 - Installed Airflow via Python wheel according to [Installing at Production Scale].
 - Host your DAGs in a Git repository.